sveltejs/v2.svelte.dev/blog/2017-08-07-the-easiest-way-to-get-started.md

 ```

 And that's it!
 Do `npm run build` to create a production-ready version of your app, and check the project template's [README](https://github.com/sveltejs/template/blob/master/README.md) for instructions on how to easily deploy your app to the web with [Now](https://zeit.co/now) or [Surge](http://surge.sh/).

+You're not restricted to using Rollup — there are also integrations for [webpack](https://github.com/sveltejs/svelte-loader), [Browserify](https://github.com/tehshrike/sveltify) and others, or you can use the [Svelte CLI](https://github.com/sveltejs/svelte-cli) or the [API](https://github.com/sveltejs/svelte#api) directly.